mdt2/100-days-of-code/log.md

 <br>The control of CSS using JS variables could be cool to use for a colorblind profile on a website.
 Or user customizable stuff for themes and things.

+### Day 23: September 30, Saturday

+**Today's Progress**: Fun Fun Function videos on prototypes and how "new" works under the hood.

+**Thoughts** Need to revisit this, maybe try  to use it.
+Had trouble understanding.

+### Day 24: October 1, Sunday

+**Today's Progress**: Started Hacktoberfest with some UX enhancements, jQuery show/hide, code cleanup.

+**Thoughts** Excited about my first PR ever on GitHub.
+I like the exposure to other people's code, too, it'll be important to have that skill when I start job searching.

 **Project Ideas**